Brighton confirm signing of Lallana after Liverpool exit

-Adam Lallana has joined Brighton and Hove Albion on a three-year contract after leaving Premier League champions Liverpool.

-Former England international Lallana has been a fringe man in recent seasons at Anfield and his Reds deal expired as the season ended on Sunday.
+Former England international Lallana has been a fringe man in recent seasons at Anfield and his Reds deal expired as the season ended.

-The 32-year-old was widely reported to have agreed a switch to Brighton, and the Seagulls confirmed the signing on Monday.
+The 32 year-old was widely reported to have agreed a switch to Brighton, and the Seagulls confirmed the signing.

-Brighton head coach Graham Potter said: "There is no doubting Adam's quality, and if you look at his footballing CV, his ability is clear for everyone to see.

 "The honours he won during his time at Liverpool and the high regard in which he is held at Anfield only further underline his ability and character.